-Rasmussen College is proud to offer select high school seniors the opportunity to begin their professional career training early.
-The Early Honors Program is designed to reward those who have a strong academic background and a desire to succeed.
+Rasmussen College is proud to offer select high school seniors the opportunity to begin their professional career training early The Early Honors Program is designed to reward those who have a strong academic background and a desire to succeed.

-10% Military Discount
+Military Discount

-All current and retired military personnel, as well as veterans, enrolling in a Degree, Diploma, or Certificate program are eligible for a 10% tuition discount.
-In order to qualify for the discount, all admission requirements must be completed, and applicants must provide proof of service by submitting an actual or faxed copy of their military ID card, including expiration date.
-Retired military personnel must provide valid military retiree ID or DD 214 form.
-In addition, the College will extend the 10% discount to the spouse and dependents, age 18-21, of any service member on active duty as outlined above.
-These individuals must provide an actual or faxed copy of their dependent military ID card, which includes an expiration date.
+All current and retired military personnel, as well as veterans, enrolling in a Degree, Diploma, or Certificate program may be eligible for a tuition discount.
+In addition, the College will extend the discount to the spouse and dependents, age 18-21, of any service member on active duty as outlined above.